 Security situation varies — always check current advisories and have a local tour operator confirm site accessibility before traveling

-What is the best time of year to visit attractions in Libya?
+When is the best season to visit attractions in Libya?

 October to April for archaeological and city visits; October to March for desert expeditions.
 Avoid June to August for any extended outdoor activities.